garysheng/faithwalk-os/perspectives/the-heroism-required-for-fatherhood.md

 **The economics are brutal.** It's barely possible to support yourself as a single man, let alone a non-working wife and multiple children.
 Housing costs have exploded.
 Healthcare is bankrupting families.
 The American dream of one income supporting a thriving household feels like ancient history.

-Our parents and grandparents could afford families on single incomes thirty to forty years ago.
+Our parents and grandparents could afford families on single incomes 30–40 years ago.
 Today, even dual-income families struggle while childless adults drown in debt.

 **The career trap is especially brutal for those with valuable skills.** As a software engineer, the highest-paying opportunities often require compromising your conscience.
 High finance has destabilized our society.
 Consulting demands constant travel that destroys family life.
 Defense contractors are weapons manufacturers.
 Surveillance companies build oppression infrastructure.